SEEDS OF STEWARDSHIP:

 Student-Led or Discovery Learning – Students make choices, test ideas, and develop independent thinking.
 Their questions (“If I collect it now, will it go to seed on the drying rack?”) guide the direction of their own experiments.

 Students document the species in our seed library in the Carver Seed Library in iNaturalist.
-Students chose these seeds because of their abundance on campus, their appearance ("that one is pretty"), seed shape/ease of collection (easy to identify in the field during fall/winter), and habitat preference (lives in the wetland already).
+Students chose these seeds because of their abundance on campus, their appearance ("that one is pretty"), seed shape/ease of collection (easy to identify in the field during fall/winter), habitat preference (lives in the wetland already), and if they are a keystone species.

 At Carver, students use careful, hands-on methods to gather native seeds during fall and winter when seed pods have turned brown and dry.
 They employ kid-friendly tools such as small scissors, tweezers, and hand-stripping to detach seeds or seed heads, sometimes gently tapping seed heads (even with a badminton racket and butterfly net) to dislodge seeds.
 Once collected, seeds are cleaned by shaking or sieving to remove chaff and then allowed to air-dry on trays in a repurposed rolling cart before being stored in labeled envelopes as part of our student-managed Seed Library.
 Each seed packet includes documentation (plant name, collection date, and location) and have QR codes linking to the Carver iNaturalist inventory.
 The process is intentionally student-driven and inquiry-based: learners observe when seeds look “ready” (brown and dry), observe and identify seeds in-situ, reflect on whether premature collection affects viability, and record their observations.
 This is developing their scientific habits of mind, building scientific tool use skills, and strengthening both ecological literacy and scientific reasoning skills while connecting students to nature.